E-r-1-c/networking-labs/03-network-services/01-dhcp-server-and-relay/README.md

 ![DHCP Relay Recovery](./images/07-dhcp-relay-recovery.png)

-PC1 received an address from the correct pool after the relay configuration was restored.
+PC1 received an address from the correct DHCP pool after relay was restored.

+The successful lease and connectivity tests confirmed that DHCP service had recovered.

 ---

 ## Key Takeaways

 - DHCP automatically provides IP configuration to clients
-- Separate networks require separate DHCP pools
+- Separate client networks require separate DHCP pools
 - DHCP clients begin by sending broadcast messages
-- Routers do not normally forward DHCP broadcasts
+- Routers do not normally forward broadcasts between networks
-- DHCP relay forwards requests to a server on another network
+- DHCP relay forwards DHCP messages to a server on another network
 - `ip helper-address` identifies the destination DHCP server
+- Relay is configured on the interface where the client broadcast enters the router
-- The relay identifies which client network the request came from
+- The relay identifies which client network sent the request
-- The server uses that information to select the correct pool
+- Server0 uses that information to select the correct DHCP pool
-- Each client receives the correct address and default gateway
+- Server0 requires a static address so the relay destination does not change
-- Removing DHCP relay prevents remote clients from obtaining new leases
+- Removing relay prevents clients on that network from obtaining new leases
-- Restoring DHCP relay restores automatic address assignment
+- Restoring relay restores automatic address assignment

 ---